sksoumik/ai_ml/README.md

 - Mean percentage error (MPE)

 - Mean absolute percentage error (MAPE)- R2

+### MSE vs MAE vs RMSE

+So a robust system or metric must be less affected by outliers.
+In this scenario it is easy to conclude that MSE may be less robust than MAE, since the squaring of the errors will enforce a higher importance on outliers.

+If there is outlier in the data, and you want to ignore them, MAE is a better option.
+If you want to account for them in your loss function, go for MSE/RMSE.

+MSE is highly biased for higher values.
+RMSE is better in terms of reflecting performance when dealing with large error values.

 ### Deciding whether to use precision or recall or f1: